Safety Model

 If snapshot writes fail (disk full, permissions):

-- Error logged
+- Error logged.

-- Collection continues
+- Collection continues.

-- Traffic unaffected
+- Traffic unaffected.

-- Alerts should trigger from missing status updates
+- Alerts should trigger from missing status updates.

-Map Overflow
+Map / Ring-Buffer Overflow

-If more unique IPs are seen than --map-size:
+StrictCounter — if more unique IPs are seen than --map-size:

-- LRU eviction removes oldest entries
+- LRU eviction removes oldest entries.

-- Some counters may be lost
+- Some counters may be lost.

-- Traffic unaffected
+- Traffic unaffected.

 Risk Comparison